-Specifically, the Project comprises a wind farm with up to 226 wind turbines and ancillary infrastructure (herein referred to as the Wind Turbine Area (WTA)) and a 60m wide Overhead Transmission Corridor (OTC) in which a high voltage transmission line (the Transmission Line) will be located to transfer the generated electricity to an existing Powerlink Queensland (Powerlink) substation located at Woolooga to the west of Gympie.
-The Project will be located within the Gympie Regional Council (GRC) and Fraser Coast Regional Council (FCRC) Local Government Areas (LGAs).
+Specifically, the Project comprises a wind farm with up to 226 wind turbines and ancillary infrastructure (herein referred to as the Project Area - Plantation Licence Area (Project Area (PLA)) The Project Area (PLA) will be located within the Gympie Regional Council (GRC) and Fraser Coast Regional Council (FCRC) Local Government Areas (LGAs).

-Bird and bat surveys have been undertaken at the WTA (in addition to other ecological assessments).
-This report presents the results of the bird and bat utilisation surveys undertaken across the WTA.
+Bird and bat surveys have been undertaken at the Project Area (PLA) (in addition to other ecological assessments).
+This report presents the results of the bird and bat utilisation surveys undertaken across the Project Area (PLA).

-The ecological assessment, including bird and bat assessment was conducted over several stages, including desktop assessment, preliminary field assessments and targeted field assessments.
+The ecological assessment, including bird and bat assessment, was conducted over several stages, including desktop assessment, preliminary field assessments and targeted field assessments.